an0mium/Chemdata/README.md

 - Open source community for various libraries used
 - PsychonautWiki and Erowid for community data
 - Swiss Institute of Bioinformatics for web services
-- Patent offices for making data publicly accessible
+- Patent offices for making data publicly accessible:
+  - European Patent Office (EPO) for Espacenet
+  - USPTO for patent data access
+  - Google for Google Patents

 ## Citation